“You go home with a 6 months pregnant body and your short term memory temporarily gone.”

 The downside of the warm, nurturing mommy brain is a lack of mental focus, “fuzzy brain.”
 Experienced as absentminded, memory loss, harder to concentrate, mental fog, some women may even find it difficult to hold a conversation!

 The male brain changes as his mate’s pregnancy progresses.
+The Dad or partner of the gestating woman also needs birthing preparation as well as postpartum education.
 He has emotional, physical, and hormonal shifts in parallel to the pregnancy.
 Some of these changes may be from airborne chemicals – pheromones – from her skin and sweat glands.
 These hormones are priming him for paternal behavior.

 Fathers have instincts too.
 Research during the last trimester shows that for men prolactin levels increased by over 20% and testosterone dropped 33 % during 3 weeks before the birth.
 By the time of birth, the men were also better at hearing and emotionally responding to crying babies than non-dads were.
 Testosterone & prolactin levels will begin to readjust when baby is around 6 weeks old, returning to pre-fatherhood levels by the time the baby is walking.